reallyblaised/snakemake-tutorial/README.md

 $ snakemake --profile ./slurm_simple
 ```

+A far more comprehensive guide and set of examples can be found [here](https://github.com/jdblischak/smk-simple-slurm/tree/main).

 #### Rule-specific subMIT partitions

 It may be useful to change the subMIT partition for a subset of jobs.